Rugvedpednekar/Database_php/README.md

 - After estabilishing a connection we will then Insert the Value into the database using SQL querries in PHP

 - As shown in data02, we can also confirm if the value has been added or not by checking the database for new values

+**Step3**

+- When we are done Inserting the Values in the table we need to fetch the data and display it

+- We will write sql query to select the data and then we will use while loop to display the data in one row

+-As shown in data03